specklesystems/speckle-docs/automate/create-automation.md

 ![the automations tab](./img/automations-tab.png)

 ::: tip 💡 **Function Availability**
-The library view includes both public functions and any private functions created for the Workspace if the project is a Workspace project created for your team.
+The library view includes both public functions [Coming Soon] and any private functions created for the Workspace if the project is a Workspace project created for your team.
 This ensures all team-specific and public resources are accessible during automation setup.
 :::

 ### Steps to Create an Automation